dunhamsteve/aoc2022/README.md

 Day 14 went fairly smoothly.
 I ended up just using a hashmap for the grid so I wouldn't have to figure out sizing.
 It was fast enough.

+Coming back for the Rust version, I see that I went with a proper parser in lean rather than just splitting.
+(And Parsec seems to be very basic, no manysep, etc.) I'll do the splitting thing in Rust, but I should see if what kind of parsing tools they have sometime.

+For fun, the rust version uses a vector of bool _and_ it uses the same grid for both parts, continuing the drops.
+It turns out just running part2 rules and looking at the final resting space of a grain is sufficient for both parts.

 **Day 15**

 I got this working well enough, but I'd like to come up with a strategy to skip rows, so part 2 doesn't take 30s.